December 6, 2024

-The unemployment rate fell 0.1% in March to 3.8% after having risen 0.2% in February.
-In March the labor force rose by 469 thousand..
-Employment jumped by 498 thousand.
-As a result, the number of unemployed workers fell; by 29 thousand and the unemployment rate declined 0.1% to 3.8%.
-In contrast, payroll employment rose by 303 thousand in March compared to the 498 thousand increase in civilian employment.
-We would not draw too many conclusions about the drop in civilian employment in January and February and the dramatic increase in March This series tends to be very volatile
+The unemployment rate rose 0.1% in November to 4.2% after having been unchanged in October.
+In November the labor force fell 193 thousand..
+Employment declined 355 thousand.
+As a result, the number of unemployed workers rose by 161 thousand and the unemployment rate rose 0.1% to 4.2%.
+In contrast, payroll employment rose by 227 thousand versus the 355 thousand decline in civilian employment.

 How come the two estimates of employment are different?
 First, the two are figures are derived from separate data streams.
 The payroll number is calculated from employment numbers reported by a large number of employers across all industries.
 Employment for the unemployment rate calculation is derived from knocking on doors and asking people if they have a job.
 It is known as the household survey.
 It tends to be more volatile than the payroll employment data.
 One conceptual difference is that the household survey includes people who are self-employed which would not be captured in the establishment survey.
 In the end, there is always monthly noise between the two series.
 Over time the two surveys seem to show roughly comparable gains in employment.

-To incorporate the impact of these workers who are marginally attached to the labor force, we should probably be focusing on the broader measure of unemployment which was unchanged in March at 7.3% after having risen 0.1% in February.
-Full employment for this measure of unemployment is somewhere around the 8.0% mark.
+To incorporate the impact of these marginally employed workers we should probably focus on a broader measure of unemployment which rose 0.1% in November to 7.8% after having been unchanged in October.
+Full employment for this measure of unemployment is somewhere round the 8.0% mark.

 Stephen Slifer